ContinuousEngineeringProject/ContinuousEngineeringPlatform/docs/CONTRIBUTING.md

 Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Post a comment after pushing.
 New commits show up in the pull request automatically, but the reviewers are notified only when you comment.

-Pull requests must be cleanly rebased on top of master without multiple branches mixed into the PR.
+Pull requests must be cleanly rebased on top of develop without multiple branches mixed into the PR.

-**Git tip**: If your PR no longer merges cleanly, use `rebase master` in your feature branch to update your pull request rather than `merge master`.
+**Git tip**: If your PR no longer merges cleanly, use `rebase develop` in your feature branch to update your pull request rather than `merge develop`.

 Before you make a pull request, squash your commits into logical units of work using `git rebase -i` and `git push -f`.
 A logical unit of work is a consistent set of patches that should be reviewed together: for example, upgrading the version of a vendored dependency and taking advantage of its now available new feature constitute two separate units of work.
 Implementing a new function and calling it in another file constitute a single logical unit of work.
 The very high majority of submissions should have a single commit, so if in doubt: squash down to one.